shravanbishnoi/Java/README.md

 - Text Cleaner
 - Stem words & find root words
 - Own Package creation for basic data Structures, Search and Sort
+- Build a sentiment analysis project and compare it with the ML and Deep Learning models.

 ## About the Course